Inn of Amazing Mercy

 Project HOME is on the front lines addressing one of the most devastating crises in the nation—homelessness.
 Today, Project HOME is redoubling its efforts by creating recovery housing coupled with services for people impacted by the opioid epidemic.
 By creating safe, recovery-orientated housing right in the epicenter of the crisis, Project HOME will empower adults to break the cycle of chronic homelessness while addressing the impact of addiction.

-This new residence, located on the Temple Episcopal Hospital campus, will be turned into a recovery residence for 62 homeless men and women who want to begin their recovery journey directly from the street or after being discharged from detox.
-There will be eight entry-level beds and 54 units of housing.
+This new residence is a recovery residence for 62 homeless men and women who want to begin their recovery journey directly from the street or after being discharged from detox.
+There will be 12 entry-level beds and 50 units of housing.
 This will bring Project HOME to over 1,030 units of affordable housing.

 Residents of Inn of Amazing Mercy will be connected to recovery-focused services with case management and peer supports.
 The program will also provide on-site education and employment offered at the state-of-the-art Honickman East Center to assist individuals with certifications, computer training, on-the-job coaching, skill development, and support needed for ongoing housing stability.